-- Physical, for example intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - Emotional, for example intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes which discriminate on the grounds of race, gender, sex, disability, or sexuality. - Sexual, for example sexualised behaviour towards pupils, grooming, sexual harassment, sexual assault, and rape, sending inappropriate messages through social media and other technologies. - Neglect which may include failing to act to protect a child or children, failing to seek medical attention or failure to carry out appropriate/proper risk assessment etc.
+- ◆ Physical, for example intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - ✓ Emotional, for example intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes which discriminate on the grounds of race, gender, sex, disability, or sexuality. - ✓ Sexual, for example sexualised behaviour towards pupils, grooming, sexual harassment, sexual assault, and rape, sending inappropriate messages through social media and other technologies. - ✓ Neglect which may include failing to act to protect a child or children, failing to seek medical attention or failure to carry out appropriate/proper risk assessment etc.

-A safeguarding complaint that meets the above criteria must be reported to the Head teacher/case manager immediately.
-If the complaint involves the head teacher, then the next most senior member of staff must be informed and the chair of governors.
-In our school the named case manager is Mrs Sandie Edward.
-They will follow the processes outlined in this section.
+A safeguarding complaint that meets the above criteria must be reported to the Head Teacher ("case manager") immediately.
+If the complaint involves the Head Teacher, then the next most senior member of staff must be informed and the chair of governors.

-Where a Headteacher determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with Part 4 KCSIE 2023 by a designated manager with appropriate safeguarding training.
+Where a Headteacher determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with Part 4 KCSIE 2024 by a designated manager with appropriate safeguarding training.
 It is important for Head teachers to carefully consider who in school is best placed to manage concerns that do not meet the harm threshold and ensure appropriate action is taken given the sensitive and confidential nature of the information relating to staff over time.
 In many cases Head teachers may decide to retain this role if they have appropriate safeguarding training.